Key Takeaways

 Medical bills for you or an immediate family member

-College tuition along with room and board
+College tuition, along with room and board

 The money you need to avoid foreclosure or eviction

-Repair costs after damage to your home.
+Repair costs after damage to your home due to a natural disaster.

-Cashing Out an Old 401(k)
+Cashing out an old 401(k)

 After you withdraw your savings from a 401(k) account, that money could be very difficult to replace.
 401(k) plans place limits on the amount that you can contribute each year.
 A large withdrawal could place your retirement plan years behind schedule, and you may never be able to get fully back on track.